Citrix ADC MPX 26xxx-100G

 The following components are visible on the back panel of the Citrix ADC MPX 26000-100G and Citrix ADC MPX 26000T-100G appliances:

-- Two 480 GB removable solid-state drive (SSD).
-These appliances have a redundant array of independent disks (RAID) devices.
+Two 480 GB or larger removable solid-state drives in a redundant array of independent disks (RAID) configuration.
 In a RAID configuration, the same data is stored on multiple drives to improve performance, increase storage capacity, lower the risk of data loss, and provide fault tolerance.
 The two SSDs store the same data.
 If one fails and you replace it, the new SSD mirrors the other one.

 - Power switch, which turns power to the appliance on or off.